bwin/cordova-ios7fix/README.md

 Cordova plugin to suppress scrolling of the webview.

-In a SPA IOS7's (at least without body-scrolling and instead with `-wekbit-overflow-stlye: touch;` on divs) scrolling is a PITA.
+In a SPA IOS7's (at least without body-scrolling and instead with `-wekbit-overflow-scrolling: touch;` on divs) scrolling is a PITA.
 This plugin tries to prevent scrolling of the WebView itself.

 ## config-values